Tabletop role-playing games in Japan

+Japanese-made tabletop role-playing games first emerged during the 1980s.
+Instead of "tabletop", they are referred to in Japanese as tabletalk RPGs (テーブルトークRPG, tēburutōku āru pī jī) (often shortened as TRPG), a wasei-eigo term meant to distinguish them from role-playing video games, which are popular in Japan.
+Today, there are hundreds of Japanese-designed tabletop role-playing games as well as games translated into Japanese.

 History

 Early years

-In the 1970s, role-playing games themselves received little to no attention in Japan as games only had English titles.
-Several gaming magazines and computer magazines started introducing role-playing games in early 1980s.
+In the 1970s, role-playing games received little to no attention in Japan because they only had English titles.
+However, several gaming magazines and computer magazines started introducing role-playing games in the early 1980s.

 Some of the earliest Japanese RPGs were science fiction titles, including Donkey Commando in 1982 and Enterprise: Role Play Game in Star Trek in 1983.
-Classic Traveller was the first translated RPG in 1984, with Dungeons & Dragons (Mentzer basic red box edition) following in 1985.
+Traveller was the first translated RPG in 1984, with Dungeons & Dragons (Mentzer basic red box edition) following in 1985.
 One of the earliest Japanese-designed traditional fantasy RPGs was titled Roads to Lord, published in 1984.

 Late 1980s to early '90s: success of Group SNE

-It was not until the late 1980s, when role-playing video games such as Dragon Quest and Final Fantasy, modeled after the western computer RPGs Wizardry and Ultima, helped popularize the traditional role-playing games.
-The first Dragon Quest was published by Enix in 1986 for the NES and MSX/MSX2 platform.
+In the late 1980s, role-playing video games such as Dragon Quest and Final Fantasy helped popularize tabletop role-playing games in Japan.

-Around the same time Group SNE pioneered a new book genre called replays consisting of session logs arranged for publication.
+Around the same time, the Japanese game publisher Group SNE pioneered a new book genre called replays.
+Replays are logs of TRPG play sessions, arranged for publication in a similar style to light novels.
 The first replay, Record of Lodoss War, was a replay of Dungeons & Dragons that was published in Comptiq magazine beginning in 1986.
-It became a popular series, and led to an increase in interest in the fantasy genre.
+It became a popular series, which led to increased interest in the fantasy genre.

 Sword World RPG was published in 1989 and became popular very quickly.
-A notable feature found in Sword World was the Forcelia setting which included Lodoss island from the Record of Lodoss War.
-An analysis of the game's success suggests that the designers took ideas from many famous American games including D&D, AD&D, Middle-earth Role Playing, and RuneQuest and modified the settings to suit Japanese tastes.
-Compared to (A)D&D and other contemporary games, Sword World RPG had a flexible, less restricted, multi-class system.
-It used only ordinary 6-sided dice since other polyhedral dice were uncommon, especially in rural Japan.
-It was tied up with light novels and replays.
-The paperback (bunkobon) rulebooks are inexpensive and portable.
+The Forcelia setting includes Lodoss island from the replay Record of Lodoss War.
+Sword World RPG had a flexible multi-class system.
+It only uses 6-sided dice, since other polyhedral dice were uncommon in 1989, especially in rural Japan.
+The paperback (bunkobon) rulebooks were inexpensive and portable.

-Notable role-playing games in mid-late '80s and early '90s included:
+Notable role-playing games in the mid-late 1980s and early 1990s included: